 Collins pleads guilty to reduced charge in tire-slashing case

 Mar.
-27—William Collins Sr., 58, pleaded guilty to a charge of harassment Wednesday following a plea deal with prosecutors related to an October tire-slashing incident.
+27—LOCKPORT — William Collins Sr., 58, pleaded guilty to a charge of harassment Wednesday following a plea deal with prosecutors related to an October tire-slashing incident.

 The former Niagara County legislator was originally charged with third-degree criminal mischief following an investigation into the tire slashing outside of Attitudes bar, 616 West Ave., on Oct.
 26.